cvat-ai/cvat/site/content/en/docs/manual/advanced/single-shape.md

 ## Single Shape mode annotation interface

-The interface of the **Single Shape** annotation mode varies based on the selected annotation type and the dataset type.
+A set of controls in the interface of the **Single Shape** annotation mode may vary depends on different settings.

 The image below displays the complete interface, featuring all available fields;
 however, certain fields may be absent depending on the scenario.
 For instance, when annotating